TriKro/rsb-content/part3-generative_market_research/customer-discovery-interviews.md

 * Prepare a handy template to put your notes in afterwards or check on the tools to record your interview \(check first legal restrictions that may apply to recordings\);

-* Prepare any thank you gifts, e.g. Gift cards
+* Prepare any thank you gifts, e.g. gift cards.

 #### Conduct the Interview